ModyQyW/fabric/README.md

 ### Migrate 2.x from 1.x

-Just upgrade your node' and dependencies' versions.
+Just upgrade your node and dependencies versions.

 ## Examples